Behind the Scenes at HBS Admissions

 What was the least enjoyable aspect of the admissions role?

-The toughest part of the role was knowing that we would have no choice but to deny admission to a large number of extraordinarily intelligent, fascinating, and worthy people.
-There were simply only so many seats to go around.
+The toughest part of the role was knowing that we would have no choice but to deny admission to many extraordinarily intelligent, fascinating, and worthy people.
+There were only so many seats to go around.

-What type of relationships did you have with admissions officers at other M7 programs?
+What relationships did you have with admissions officers at other M7 programs?
 Did you share stories, trends, etc.?

 The admissions teams from the M7 programs would meet a few times a year.
-Sometimes we would share best practices, talk about new tools (usually around application management), and review the upcoming MBA outreach events.
-We would certainly talk about trends we were seeing in the applicant pool (of course, only in aggregate, no names.)
-On an ad hoc basis, we could always reach out to our counterparts if we wanted to connect on anything.
+Sometimes, we would share best practices, discuss new tools (usually around application management), and review the upcoming MBA outreach events.
+We would undoubtedly talk about trends we saw in the applicant pool (of course, only in aggregate, no names.)
+On an ad hoc basis, we could always contact our counterparts to connect on anything.

 You were in the position during the surge of application volumes during an economic downturn.
 How did the economic downturn influence your work?
 How did the admissions office adapt?

 It was definitely a bit crazy!
-While the application numbers surged, the number of seats in the classes remained the same, so it certainly made it more challenging to select the class.
+While the application numbers surged, the seats in the classes remained the same, making it more challenging to select the class.
 One of the things we considered while reviewing the applications was whether or not the applicants were applying because they had limited job options or because getting an MBA was an intentional part of their larger vision.
-Logistically we also had to review a larger number of apps, so we had to be very good at managing our time.
+Logistically, we also had to review a larger number of apps, so we had to be very good at managing our time.

-Did admit decisions, such as percentage by gender, diversity, industry, nationality, function, “in the news” employers, or other variables, change over your tenure at HBS?
-Is it always evolving based on HBS priorities, or is it fairly similar from year to year?
+Did admit decisions—such as percentage by gender, diversity, industry, nationality, function, “in the news” employers, or other variables—change over your tenure at HBS?
+Is it always evolving based on HBS priorities, or is it somewhat similar from year to year?

 External factors can also drive demographic shifts.
 Over time, some industries swing towards or away from valuing/hiring MBA grads.
 Additionally, some industries “get hot” for periods of time, and more people want and need an MBA to enter those industries.

 HBS looks for a Habit of Leadership.
-What were some of the memorable ways you saw leadership stand out in MBA applications during your time at HBS?
+What were some memorable ways you saw leadership stand out in MBA applications during your time at HBS?

 How about community citizenship or personal qualities?
-How did HBS admissions weed out the tough or arrogant personalities?
+How did HBS admissions weed out entitled or arrogant personalities?

 This is one of the reasons that HBS began to require an interview as part of the application process.
 It’s really hard to hide an arrogant or entitled personality for a full 30 minutes.
 It would often rear its head at one point or another.
 One thing to note is that every school employee an applicant interacts with could have input into their candidacy.
-Even those that may “just” be sitting at an event table or at a reception desk.
+Even those who may “just” sit at an event table or reception desk.

-Is it much harder to stand out from oversubscribed industry pools of finance or consulting?
+Is it much harder to stand out from oversubscribed finance or consulting industry pools?
 Does it help to come from a feeder firm?

 It can be challenging to stand out coming from an oversubscribed industry.
-Given the sheer number of applications and the fact that the work experience is largely similar, it can be tough to demonstrate how you differ from someone else.
-On the flip side, though, you have a leg up in some ways as well.
-The HBS admissions board knows exactly what you do and what skills you bring to the table.
+Given the sheer number of applications and the fact that the work experience is largely similar, it can be challenging to demonstrate how you differ from someone else.
+On the flip side, though, you also have a leg up in some ways.
+The HBS admissions board knows precisely what you do and what skills you bring to the table.
 You have less convincing to do on that front.

-They also know you made it through a rigorous application process to get the job.
-So, you’ve been vetted in a way.
-Lastly, the oversubscribed industries often make up a larger percentage of the class, so there are also more seats available for those people to fill.
+They also know you went through a rigorous application process to get the job, so you’ve been vetted in a way.
+Lastly, the oversubscribed industries often make up a larger percentage of the class, so more seats are available for those people to fill.

-Can you share any memorable examples of path-less-traveled candidates?
-Is it true HBS admissions loves a great story?
+Can you share any memorable examples of non-traditional candidates?
+Is it true that HBS admissions loves a great story?

-However, it’s important that the stories you tell are genuine.
-It can often show through when it’s been fabricated or forced.
+However, the stories you tell must be genuine.
+It can often show through when it’s fabricated or forced.

-The main impetus for starting 2+2 was to attract students who would never apply to b-school.
+The main impetus for starting 2+2 was to attract students who would never apply to B-school.
 Were there any growing pains or reservations about attracting college seniors?
-Any issues with integrating early career students into the HBS student class once they matriculated?
+Were there any issues with integrating early career students into the HBS student class once they matriculated?

-I was closely involved when 2+2 was launching, so I remember this time well!
-The main reservation was that students with only two years of work experience would not have enough to contribute to the classroom and that the classroom discussion (and their fellow students) would suffer because of it.
+I was closely involved when the HBS 2+2 program launched, so I remember this time well!
+The main reservation was that students with only two years of work experience would not have enough to contribute and that the class discussion (and their fellow students) would suffer because of it.
 Fortunately, this did not turn out to be the case.

-The 2+2 group of students are stand-outs—they are the type of people who can hold their own in the classroom.
-And interestingly, while we were concerned about integration, the 2+2’ers reported that their classmates didn’t even know they were 2+2!
+The 2+2 students are stand-outs who can hold their own in the classroom.
+Interestingly, while we were concerned about integration, the 2+2’ers reported that their classmates didn’t even know they were 2+2!

 Did you collect feedback in your role about why a candidate declined HBS for another program, such as Stanford or Wharton?
-Or was that very rare to see an admit decline?
+Or was it very rare to see an admit decline?

-All the admissions teams are a bit obsessed with the declines and where they land!
-This info was certainly collected from the candidates.
-And while each school might try to address the “why’s,” it often came down to fit (the candidate has family from the region), or weather (the candidate hates the cold—that’s when we would tell them about the underground tunnel system on the HBS campus).
+All the admissions teams are a bit obsessed with the declines and where they land.
+And while each school might try to address the “why,” it often came down to fit (the candidate has family from the region) or weather (the candidate hates the cold—that’s when we would tell them about the underground tunnel system on the HBS campus).

-Sometimes the decision was related to the focus of the curriculum or the job/company prospects post-graduation.
-And those are wise things to consider when making a decision (if you’re lucky enough to be admitted to multiple schools.)
+Sometimes, the decision was related to the curriculum’s focus or the job/company prospects post-graduation.
+Those are wise things to consider when deciding (if you’re lucky enough to receive admissions offers from multiple schools).

 What’s the approximate percentage of applicants invited to interview, and then the percentage of interviewed candidates ultimately admitted?